j-jzk/pbkdf2-haxe/README.md

 jeesmon@gmail.com
 BSD License

-2. Haxe implementation by Jason O'Neil
+3. Haxe implementation by Jason O'Neil
 https://github.com/jasononeil/PBKDF2-Haxe
 BSD license

-3. The PHP implementation was derived from:
+4. The PHP implementation was derived from:
 https://defuse.ca/php-pbkdf2.htm havoc AT defuse.ca
 Released under Public Domain.
 Haxe translation by Jason O'Neil.

+5. Library modified for Haxe 4 compatibility by _postite_,
+repackaged by _j-jzk_ (original repository was unmaintained).

 See the LICENSE.txt file for the full license.